 There are some parameters which are measured at undesirable levels.
 Escherichia coli (E. coli) bacteria levels are high in many streams of southeast Minnesota, and the Vermillion River and its tributaries are no exception.
-Monitoring results in 2018 show numerous low level exceedances during the season at all of the sites in the network.
+Monitoring results in 2019 show numerous low-level exceedances during the season at all of the sites in the network and the geometric mean at each site showed a much higher degree of variability than has been seen in previous years.
 E. coli levels at VR24 continue to be higher than samples collected at other monitoring sites within the watershed.
-The geometric mean for E. coli samples at VR24 was eighteen times more than the standard, a level in line with what was seen in both 2015 and 2016 (E. coli levels in 2017 dropped in comparison).
-Geometric means for other sites were between two to three times higher than the standard.
-Monitoring results also found that E. coli levels decreased at the majority of monitoring sites, excluding VR804 and VR807, in comparison to levels in 2017.
+The geometric mean for E. coli samples at VR24 was twelve times more than the standard, a level more in line with historical levels.
+The geometric means for other sites were between two to nine times higher than the standard and have increased since 2017.